RP ProPulse – Numerical Simulation of Pulse Propagation

 - It is possible to simulate the pulse propagation under the influence of quantum noise and statistically process the data to obtain noise spectra.

 - You can create essential any kinds of graphical plots for analyzing the results – not just choose from a given set of diagrams.

 - You can copy & paste within and between scripts, which is much simpler than going through many forms and entering inputs again.

 The Script Language

-RP ProPulse is controlled with a powerful script language.
+RP ProPulse supports a powerful script language.
 Within a script, one can define

 - the physical details of the modeled device (for example, a mode-locked laser), if required in fully parametrized form